Eukanuba Premium Performance Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the mild protein-boosting effect of the brewers yeast, this looks like the profile of a kibble containing an above-average amount of meat.
+Even when you consider the mild protein-boosting effect of the brewers yeast, this looks like the profile of a kibble containing a notable amount of meat.

-Eukanuba Premium Performance is a plant-based dog food using an above-average amount of chicken by-product meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Eukanuba Premium Performance is a plant-based dry dog food using a notable amount of chicken by-product or chicken meals as its main sources of animal protein, thus earning the brand 4 stars.